chamorajg/pl-dreamer/README.md

 # Pytorch-Dreamer
-Simplistic Pytorch Implementation of the Dreamer-RL
+Simplistic Pytorch Lightning Implementation of the Dreamer-RL